-An expert panel hearing a morality and public order objection will consider whether the applied-for gTLD string is contrary to general principles of international law for morality and public order, as reflected in relevant international agreements.
 Under these principles, everyone has the right to freedom of expression, but the exercise of this right carries with it special duties and responsibilities.
 Accordingly, certain limited restrictions may apply.

-The grounds upon which an applied-for gTLD string may be considered contrary to morality and public order according to internationally recognized standards are:
+The grounds upon which an applied-for gTLD string may be considered contrary to generally accepted legal norms relating to morality and public order that are recognized under principles of international law are:

-- Incitement to or promotion of violent lawless action; - Incitement to or promotion of discrimination based upon race, color, gender, ethnicity, religion or national origin; - Incitement to or promotion of child pornography or other sexual abuse of children; or
+- Incitement to or promotion of violent lawless action; - Incitement to or promotion of discrimination based upon race, color, gender, ethnicity, religion or national origin, or other similar types of discrimination that violate generally accepted legal norms recognized under principles of international law; - Incitement to or promotion of child pornography or other sexual abuse of children; or

-A determination that an applied-for gTLD string would be contrary to equally generally accepted identified legal norms relating to morality and public order that are recognized under general principles of international law.
+• A determination that an applied-for gTLD string would be contrary to specific principles of international law as reflected in relevant international instruments of law.